godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 Ctrl-F (Command-F on Mac) allows you to search the list.

 Any of them can be dragged to the scene.
-Unlike nodes (E.G. dragging a property from the Inspector sets the context to the node being edited automatically), these are added without any "contextual" information, so this has to be done manually.
+Unlike nodes (e.g. dragging a property from the Inspector sets the context to the node being edited automatically), these are added without any "contextual" information, so this has to be done manually.

 .. image:: img/visual_script34.png